DoComplement/Roblox/Scripts/README.md

   - 1e+9 -> 1B
   - etc;

+## Check Server Type
+- returns a boolean value to indicate whether the server connected to the active roblox game of the executed script is private

 ## ClearDevConsole
 - clears all the messages currently in the dev console upon execution
 - messages after each clear will reappear every time the dev console is re-opened